 Applications for 2018 will open in May.

-The Woodland Apprentice scheme has been made possible with the support of the Heritage Lottery Fund, through the Down to the Coast project, and the Isle of Wight Foundation.
+The Woodland Apprentice scheme has been made possible with the support of The National Lottery Heritage Fund, through the Down to the Coast project, and the Isle of Wight Foundation.
 Find out more by contacting Jamie.Marsh@hiwwt.org.uk